Vauxhall Insignia Grand Sport hatchback (2017 - ) review

 Despite Vauxhall harbouring lofty ambitions to compete with Audi and BMW, the latest Insignia is still more of a competitor for the Ford Mondeo and Skoda Superb, but that’s no bad thing.

-Interested in buying Vauxhall Insignia?
+Interested in buying a Vauxhall Insignia?

 The latest Insignia cabin employs a design feature know as a ‘Riva hoop’, which means the dashboard curves around the front of the cabin to give the occupants an encompassed, secure feel.
 It’s generally an effective treatment, but if the fit of the doors panels where they join the dashboard is a millimetre or so out, the whole thing looks bad.
 This, and some annoying squeaks and rattles were certainly evident in our test cars, so it’s something to bear in mind on a test drive.
 That said, the general appearance of the Insignia’s dash is highly appealing, with a neat mix of virtual and hard instruments – there’s even an old-style volt meter included – and the latest touch-screen infotainment is fast to react, and displays crystal clear graphics.
 There’s also a little steadying platform for your left hand just below the screen, to help you hit the relevant icons more reliably when you’re on the move.

 All the Insignia’s engines we’ve driven have produced clearly audible levels of turbo whistle.
-The diesel engines are less prone to this than the petrol, but it’s a trait always noticeable as you press the throttle.
-It’s so pronounced with the most powerful 258bhp 2.0-litre petrol engine, you can almost play a tune by stepping on and off the gas.
+The diesel engines are less prone to this than the petrols, but it’s a trait always noticeable as you press the throttle.
+It’s so pronounced with the most powerful 260 horsepower 2.0-litre petrol engine, you can almost play a tune by stepping on and off the gas.

 No car company is more savagely competitive than Vauxhall.
 To start with, the Insignia’s official list price is exceptionally low.
 That’s before you factor in the heavy discounting common among Vauxhall dealers, or the bargain basement leasing rates, or the lowly CO2 emissions, which ensures the Insignia remains one of the most compelling business propositions currently available in the UK.
 That’s good news if you’re an employee who gets no say in what car you’re given, or even a business user chooser, but it’s more of a mixed bag if you are a private buyer.
 Yes, everyone will be happy with the fuel returns and the low price of servicing, and the relatively low price of repairs, which brings low insurance premiums.
 However, residual values are quite another story.
 If you’re buying with your own money, haggle hard then go back and haggle some more, and even when you think you’ve squeezed the pips out of the salesman, exact even more pressure, because values of used Insignias fall more dramatically than a South American striker.

 The latest Insignia comes with plenty of the latest safety kit, including autonomous emergency braking, which will automatically stop the car if it detects a potential collision you fail to take account of.
 This system works at speeds under 25mph, which is arguably where it is most needed to help avoid contact with cyclists or pedestrians.
 Should you get into extreme difficulties, Vauxhall’s OnStar system will automatically contact the emergency services for you.
 There’s also a system that will alert you if you are getting too close to the car in front, and lane-departure assistance, which will help keep you in lane if you inadvertently pull out without indicating.
-Mandatory features like a tyre-pressure warning system and electronic stability control are complemented by an arsenal of six airbags, and it all helped to earn the car a maximum five-star safety rating from Euro NCAP.
+Mandatory features like a tyre-pressure warning system and electronic stability control are complemented by an arsenal of six airbags, and it all helped to earn the car a maximum five-star safety rating from safety organisation Euro NCAP.

 Depending on which way you look at it, the Insignia is either a marginal three-star car, or a strong four-star contender.
 As a private buyer you’ll need to purchase it way below its official list price to offset the spectre of heavy depreciation, but even then, we feel you’d be better off waiting and buying a low mileage used example and let someone else take the initial depreciation hit.
 As a business car, things start to look a whole lot rosier.
 Safe in the knowledge someone else is doing the behind the scenes bartering, you can simply enjoy running your Insignia thanks to its swish looks, spacious, comfortable cabin, vastly improved driving dynamics and affordable running costs.
 Put simply, as one very accomplished work station, the Insignia is hard to resist.